 Our roads and bridges are in rough shape in many areas of southwest Minnesota.
 On my drive to work each day on Highway 71 towards Jackson, I see the effects of years of neglect.
 You wouldn’t buy a new tractor and not perform regular maintenance on it.
 So why does this happen with our roads?
 In addition, rural Internet broadband services are still not up to par with most cities.
 I live on an acreage, and there are times that my kids can’t do their homework because our Internet connection is down or too weak.
 This is not acceptable.
 We are part of a global economy, even here in rural Minnesota.
 Our business and farms need to be able to compete, and broadband services are essential in making that happen.
 I will work to increase funding for our rural infrastructure, which will only help attract new businesses and jobs to our communities and help our existing communities be competitive in a global market.

 I am a strong believer equal rights and equality for all, regardless of sex, race, religion, or sexual orientation.
 We need to close the wage gap between men and women, and we need to ensure that all human beings are treated fairly and equally in the eyes of the law.
-Women need to be able to access services for reproductive health.
-It has been proven that access to contraceptives and reproductive services decrease the number of abortions performed in our country.
 Those in the LGBTQ community deserve access to the same services as everyone else.
 Our immigrant neighbors must not be discriminated against because of where they were born.
 As I have said, we are all Minnesotans.
 We support and care for one another, and that’s what makes us great.
 I will fight to ensure protection from discrimination at every level.